oomph-lib/oomph-lib/README.md

 # If you want to see compiler errors
 # in detail do
 ninja --verbose one_d_poisson<br>
-# Now re-run the test
+# Now rerun the test
 ctest<br>
 # Keep going until it works...
 # (of course you may do the
-# compilation/re-run in your
+# compilation/rerun in your
 # editor/IDE; see below)
 </pre>
 </td>